Indoor tanning: Lamps

 Tanning lamps, also known as tanning bulbs or tanning tubes, produce the ultraviolet light in tanning devices.
 The performance (or output) varies widely between brands and styles.
 Most are low-pressure fluorescent tubes, but high-pressure bulbs also exist.
-The electronics systems and number of lamps affect performance, but to a lesser degree than the lamp itself.
+The electronics systems and the number of lamps affect performance, but to a lesser degree than the lamp itself.
 Tanning lamps are regulated separately from tanning beds in most countries, as they are the consumable portion of the system.

 Beds

-Most tanning beds are horizontal enclosures with a bench and canopy (lid) that house long, low-pressure fluorescent bulbs (100–200 watt) under an acrylic surface.
+Most tanning beds are horizontal enclosures with a bench and canopy (lid) that house long, low-pressure fluorescent bulbs (100–200 watts) under an acrylic surface.
 The tanner is surrounded by bulbs when the canopy is closed.
 Modern tanning beds emit mostly UVA (the sun emits around 95% UVA and 5% UVB).
 One review of studies found that the UVB irradiance of beds was on average lower than the summer sun at latitudes 37°S to 35°N, but that UVA irradiance was on average much higher.

-The user sets a timer (or it is set remotely by the salon operator), lies on the bed and pulls down the canopy.
+The user sets a timer (or it is set remotely by the salon operator), lies on the bed, and pulls down the canopy.
 The maximum exposure time for most low-pressure beds is 15–20 minutes.
 In the US, maximum times are set by the manufacturer according to how long it takes to produce four "minimal erythema doses" (MEDs), an upper limit laid down by the FDA.
 An MED is the amount of UV radiation that will produce erythema (redness of the skin) within a few hours of exposure.

 High-pressure beds use smaller, higher-wattage quartz bulbs and emit a higher percentage of UVA.
 They may emit 10–15 times more UVA than the midday sun, and have a shorter maximum exposure time (typically 10–12 minutes).
 UVA gives an immediate, short-term tan by bronzing melanin in the skin, but no new melanin is formed.
-UVB has no immediate bronzing effect, but with a delay of 72 hours makes the skin produce new melanin, leading to tans of longer duration.
-UVA is less likely to cause burning or dry skin than UVB but is associated with wrinkling and loss of elasticity because it penetrates deeper.
+UVB has no immediate bronzing effect.
+However, a 72-hour delay allows the skin to produce new melanin, leading to longer-lasting tans.
+UVA is less likely to cause burning or dry skin than UVB, but is associated with wrinkling and loss of elasticity because it penetrates deeper.

 Commercial tanning beds cost $6,000 to $30,000 as of 2006, with high-pressure beds at the high end.